Bates College: Academics

-Bates offers 36 departmental and interdisciplinary program majors and 25 secondary concentrations, and confers Bachelor of Arts (B.A.) and Bachelor of Science (B.S.) degrees.
+Bates offers 36 departmental and interdisciplinary program majors and 25 secondary concentrations, and confers a variety of undergraduate degrees.
 The college enrolls around 1,800 students, 200 of whom study abroad each semester.
 The academic year is broken up into three terms, primary, secondary, and short term, also known as the 4–4–1 academic calendar.
-This includes two semesters, plus a Short Term consisting of five weeks in the Spring, in which only one class is taken and in-depth coursework is commonplace.
-Two Short Terms are required for graduation, with a maximum of three.
+This includes two semesters, plus a "Short Term" consisting of five weeks in the Spring, in which only one class is taken with in-depth coursework.

 The largest natural science academic department is biology, followed by mathematics, physics, and geology.
-The social science academic department with the highest number of majors is its economics department, followed by psychology, politics, and history.
+The social science academic department with the highest number of majors is its economics department, followed by psychology, political science, and history.
 The largest humanities academic department is the English department, followed by French and francophone studies, art and visual culture, and rhetoric.
-The interdisciplinary academic program at Bates with the highest number of majors is environmental studies, followed by biochemistry, neuroscience, and classical and medieval studies.

 Bates also offers a Liberal Arts-Engineering Dual Degree Program with Dartmouth College's Thayer School of Engineering, Columbia University's School of Engineering and Applied Science, and Washington University's School of Engineering and Applied Science.
-The program consists of three years at Bates and a followed two years at the school of engineering resulting in a degree from Bates and the school of engineering.
 Bates is accredited by the New England Commission of Higher Education.